NoahHummus/wow-ilvl-bot/README.md

 chatgptPy.py isn't used because of reasons.

 update.py is run in a separate instance and automatically updates ilvl and mythic progression at weekly reset (coded in EST, so it goes at 10:01, feel free to update to reflect your time zone)

+Oh also, you should have a file named "hilariousresponses2023version2real_final.txt" that has one response to the /iswowdead prompt per line